Program Schedule and Themes

 Creating a healthy(ier) planet

-Addiction Psychology
+Clinical Psychology

 Counselling Psychology

-Health Psychology & Behavioural Medicine
+Health Psychology and Behavioural Medicine

 Psychopharmacology